ezadin2/ezadin2/README.md

 💻 **Highly skilled Full Stack & AI Engineer** with expertise in web, mobile, and blockchain development
 🚀 **Passionate innovator** building cutting-edge solutions with AI and blockchain technologies
 🔒 **Security-focused** with expanding knowledge in machine learning and cybersecurity
-📱 **Flutter expert** creating beautiful cross-platform mobile experiences
+📱 **Junior Flutter Developer ** creating beautiful cross-platform mobile experiences
 📚 **Continuous learner** with a love for personal development & financial literacy literature
 ⚡ **Mantra**: *"What you do today can improve all of your tomorrows."*